 Addiction is different for everyone.
 It is a complex disease that affects individuals from the inside out.
 Not only can it impact a person’s physical well being, but it also can cause significant mental chaos.
 That said, there’s a significant difference between physical and psychological dependence.
 They can occur separately or together depending on the substance abused and the severity of the addiction.

-Regardless of what time of dependence you or a loved one is facing, addiction therapy services at Crest View Recovery Center are geared to help break free from the bonds of substance abuse.
-We work to detox the body and retrain the way of thinking and habits that led to addiction.
+Regardless of what type of dependence you or a loved one is facing, addiction therapy services at Crest View Recovery Center are geared to help users break free from the bonds of substance abuse.
+Our treatment combines medical detoxification for physical dependence with different therapies for psychological dependence.

-Now let’s take a look at the differences between physical and psychological dependence.
-What do the symptoms of each look like?
+Let’s take a look at the differences between physical and psychological dependence.
+What do the symptoms look like?
 How does someone break away from dependence?
 What types of therapy does this include?

 - Increased heart rate

 - Nausea or vomiting

 While a medical detox can go a long way in addressing physical dependence, those with a psychological dependence will require much more.

 Unlike physical dependence, psychological dependence occurs when people experience a mental desire for their substance of choice.
 This emotional state is often associated with a certain behavior.
 This is generally what causes psychological withdrawal symptoms such as:

 - Sleeping issues

 Unlike physical withdrawal symptoms, psychological withdrawal symptoms often last much longer.
 This is because generally, certain behavior is deeply associated with substance use.